Mandarin Duck Facts

-The Mandarin Duck ranks as an extraordinarily beautiful, not to mention colorful, variety of duck.
-They bear a close relationship to the wood duck of North America.
+- The Mandarin Duck ranks as an extraordinarily beautiful, not to mention colorful, variety of duck.
+It also bears a close relationship to the wood duck of North America.

-The Mandarin Duck constitutes a species of perching duck.
-They spend the majority of their time during the day perching (hence the term) in trees or on the ground.
-Several variations also developed through captive breeding practices.
+- The Mandarin Duck also constitutes a species of perching duck.
+Individuals spend the majority of their time during the day perching (hence the term) in trees or on the ground.

-Though not hunted for food, their beauty serves as a curse since collectors often hunt them.
+- Though not hunted for food, its beauty, however, nevertheless serves as a curse since collectors often hunt the magnificent avian.

 Mandarin Duck Physical Description

 Experts consider the Mandarin Duck a medium-sized duck, proving that beauty comes in all sizes.
-They attain an average length of nearly 19 in (49 cm).
-Their wingspan averages roughly 30 in (75 cm).
+It attains an average length of nearly 19 in (49 cm) and its wingspan averages roughly 30 in (75 cm).

 However, the male does resemble the female’s coloring while it molts.
 Both genders display a crest though that of the male stays far more pronounced.